 Alpen Optics is an optics company that was started back in 1997.
-Alpen Optics have been manufacturing binoculars, rifle scopes and spotting scopes for close to 23 years starting from today.
-The company is based in Rancho Cucamonga, California and is known to create affordable products that revival expensive brands out there.
+Alpen Optics has been manufacturing binoculars, rifle scopes, and spotting scopes for close to 23 years starting from today.
+The company is based in Rancho Cucamonga, California, and is known to create affordable products that revival expensive brands out there.
 Their main customer bases are beginners and recreational hobbyists.

 In the community, most of the products they provide are entry-level.
 Like I mentioned before, they’re great for beginners or seasonal hobbyists.
 From my experience, they make exceptional optical products that perform well even under the worst weather conditions.
 If you need a spotting scope that’s not going to break the bank, almost any Alpen product is a great choice.

 This is important to remember when you’re reading this review or any review on Alphen products.
 All of Alpen’s spotting scopes are waterproof, weatherproof, and nitrogen-filled.
 They have anti-dust and debris technology so you’ll have a clear image at all times or any condition.

 Plus, most of the Alpen models come with accessories.
 With the Alpen 20 60×80 spotting scope and Alpen 20 60×60 spotting scope, you get a complimentary padded field carrying case and a portable 12-inch swivel-head tripod.
 Ultimately, these save you money if you’re on a budget.

 Alpen Spotting Scope 20 60×60 Review

 Like we mentioned before with Alpen, their products are usually waterproof and weatherproof.
 The Alpen 20-60×60 is no exception.
 The zoom magnification has a combination of convenience as well as great optical performance.